What is Osteoarthritis of the Knee?

 Treatment for Knee Osteoarthritis

-Treatment for more serious or advanced cases of osteoarthritis include measures such as, aids and devices to protect the affected joint, a regimen including simple painkillers and conventional antirheumatics as well as modern antirheumatics that are gentler on the stomach.
+Treatment for more serious or advanced cases of osteoarthritis includes measures such as aids and devices to protect the affected joint, a regimen including simple painkillers and conventional antirheumatics as well as modern antirheumatics that are gentler on the stomach.

 Depending on the degree of the damage, additional forms of treatment may be necessary for some patients, including physical therapy to counteract the symptoms, corticosteroid injections and more invasive procedures such as chondrocyte implantation and partial or total knee arthroplasty (knee prosthesis) .